Zálezly

 Zálezly is a municipality and village in Prachatice District in the South Bohemian Region of the Czech Republic.
 It has about 300 inhabitants.

 Zálezly lies approximately 14 km north-west of Prachatice, 46 km west of České Budějovice, and 117 km south of Prague.

-Administrative parts
+Administrative division

-Villages of Bolíkovice, Kovanín and Setěchovice are administrative parts of Zálezly.
+Zálezly consists of four municipal parts (in brackets population according to the 2021 census):